 • Book a cheap parking on Parclick.com

 The largest cinema in Paris and even Europe.
-Le Grand Rex was built in Art Deco style and has been a listed building since 1981.
-Its atypical decor makes its charm, with ancient colonnades, Venetian palaces and balconies full of geraniums.
-The main hall, famous for its premieres, has since hosted the biggest movie stars, from Tarantino to Di Caprio.
+Le Grand Rex was built in the Art Deco style and has been a listed building since 1981.
+The atypical decor makes its charm, with old colonnades, Venetian palaces and balconies full of geraniums.
+The large hall, famous for its premieres, has welcomed the biggest film stars, from Tarantino to Di Caprio.
 They have all set foot in the temple of cinema.
-Le Grand Rex is one of best and most recognizable cinemas in Paris and frequently hosting English language films.
+Le Grand Rex is one of the most recognizable cinemas in Paris and regularly shows English-language films.

 1 Boulevard Poissonnière, 75002 Paris | Legrandrex.com →

 In the heart of Montmartre, we find one of the most beautiful cinemas in Paris: Studio 28.
 The cinema of Amélie Poulain!
-It is here that Amélie likes to go to the cinema on Friday evenings.
-This cinema offers the public the best feature films (also in English) from every era with a nice bar and small garden.
-If we had to remember just one movie theater in Paris, it would be Studio 28.
+This is where Amélie likes to go to the cinema on Friday evenings.
+This cinema offers the public the best feature films (also an English-language offer) of every era with a nice bar and a small garden.
+If we had to remember only one cinema in Paris, it would be Studio 28.
 “The cinema of masterpieces.
-The masterpiece of cinemas,” said Jean Cocteau, godfather and director Abel Gance.
+The masterpiece of cinemas”, said Jean Cocteau, the godfather and director Abel Gance.

 10 Rue Tholozé, 75018 Paris | Cinema-studio28.fr →

-Impossible to miss the facade of cinema Le Louxor in Paris.
-This famous cinema in Paris was built in 1921 with a distinctive Egyptian architecture.
-Listed as a historic monument, it closed its doors in 1988.
-After being threatened with demolition, it was renovated on April 17, 2013 and reopened to the public.
+Impossible to miss the facade of the Le Louxor cinema in Paris.
+This famous cinema was built in 1921 with a characteristic Egyptian architecture.
+It is classified as a historical monument and closed its doors in 1988.
+After being threatened with demolition, it was renovated and reopened to the public on April 17, 2013.
 Nice weather in Paris?
 There is a nice balcony where you can enjoy a cool drink with a nice view.

 170 Boulevard de Magenta, 75010 Paris | Cinemalouxor.fr →

-4. Le Champo: a movie theatre gem in the Latin Quarter (5th)
+4. Le Champo: a gem in the Quartier Latin district (5th)

-Movie theatre Le Champo in Paris is located in the Latin Quarter and a gem.
-In the two rooms, under a starry ceiling or under blue projectors, you can enjoy the greatest classics of French and foreign cinema.
-With a varied film offer that can appeal to both young and old and at very democratic prices.
-In 1999, the owner of cinema Le Champo wanted to sell the building through renovation projects.
+Cinema Le Champo in Paris is located in the Quartier Latin and is a gem.
+In the two theaters, under a starry ceiling or under blue projectors, you can enjoy the greatest classics of French and foreign cinema.
+With a varied film offer that can appeal to both young and old and that at very democratic prices.
+In 1999, the owner of cinema Le Champo wanted to sell the building due to renovation projects.
 But thanks to the support of many film fans and film professionals, the building was fortunately saved.

 51 Rue des Écoles, 75005 Paris | Cinema-lechampo.com →

-5. Cinema du Panthéon: a movie theatre with Parisian charm (5th)
+5. Cinéma du Panthéon: a cinema with Parisian charm (5th)

 Cinéma du Panthéon is, as the name suggests, located near the Panthéon.
 Make yourself at home in this cinema with its leather sofas, wooden floors and vintage lamps.
-Also pay attention to the seats, which all have a plaque with the name of a director.
+Also, pay attention to the seats, which are all provided with a plaque with the name of a director.
 A nice tribute.
-Le Salon, decorated by Catherine Deneuve and Christian Sapet, and the heated terrace are ideal for a meal before or after the show.
+Le Salon, decorated by Catherine Deneuve and Christian Sapet, and the heated terrace are ideal for a bite to eat before or after the show.

 3 Rue Victor Cousin, 75005 Paris | Whynotproductions.fr/pantheon →